KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

     all that is fragmented returns to Aion
     as **undifferentiated potential**.

-* What cannot be redeemed through synthesis
+* What cannot be redeemed through coherence
     may still be reabsorbed through **dissolution**.

 Not all paths return equally.